Leezekun/dialogic/README.md

 ```
 Some important options include:
   - `--train_data_ratio`: the ratio of training data we use, i.e., the few-shot setting (1% by default).
-  - `--ckpt_save_path`: the path where the trained auxiliary verification model is saved.
+  - `--ckpt_save_path`: the path where the trained verification model is saved.
 <!-- The trained verifier is saved in `./pptod/E2E_TOD/ckpt23/small/few_shot_0.01/` directory.
 You can try other few-shot settings by changing `0.01` to any number in (0, 1]. -->
-> We provide the checkpoints of auxiliary verification models trained on 1%/5%/10% of the training data, which are placed at `./code/pptod/E2E_TOD/ckpt23/small/`.
+> We provide the checkpoints of verification models trained on 1%/5%/10% of the training data, which are placed at `./code/pptod/E2E_TOD/ckpt23/small/`.

 ## Simulation
 Put your OpenAI API key in `./code/pptod/E2E_TOD/dialogic_utils.py` to use GPT-3!